-This paper is concerned with an analogue of Nikodym sets for spheres and associated maximal functions.
-Before we give an overview of main results in the following subsections, we briefly discuss classical Nikodym sets.
-A \emph{Nikodym set} is a set $A \subset \R^n$ of zero Lebesgue measure such that for every $x \in \R^n$, there is a line $\ell$ through $x$ such that $A \cap \ell$ contains a unit line segment.
+We start with a brief overview of the classical Nikodym sets and Nikodym maximal functions.
+A \emph{Nikodym set} (for lines) is a set $A \subset \R^n$ of zero Lebesgue measure such that for every $x \in \R^n$, there is a line $\ell$ through $x$ such that $A \cap \ell$ contains a unit line segment.
 The existence of Nikodym sets was discovered by Nikodym \cite{nikodym1927}.
 Nikodym sets are closely related to \emph{Kakeya sets} (a.k.a.~\emph{Besicovitch sets}), which are sets in $\R^n$ which contain a unit line segment in every direction.
 Kakeya sets of zero Lebesgue measure were discovered by Besicovitch \cite{Besicovitch1928}.

-In the seminal paper \cite{B1991}, Bourgain introduced maximal functions associated with Kakeya and Nikodym sets and used them to make a progress on the Fourier restriction conjecture and the Bochner-Riesz conjecture.
-The maximal function associated with Nikodym sets is defined by